WeZZard/Gatsblog/content/_posts/2019-03-02-an-introduction-to-gatsblog/index.md

 title: An Introduction to Gatsblog
 subtitle: 'A Blog Built with Gatsby.js'
 category: Showcase
-tags: [Blog, Design, Programming]
+tags: [Blog, Design, Programming, Gatsblog]
-isPublished: false
 ---

 As I mentioned in the Hello World post, there are no blog systems fulfill